 3% for the Willamette and Columbia Rivers calculated using 25% of the dilution flows specified in (4) (a).

-All aquatic life criteria and technology based effluent limits must be met.

 There is no technologically and economically feasible means to further reduce the pollutant concentration in the discharge.

 Proposed rule language

 OAR 340-041-0033 (3).
-A 3% increase in the background pollutant concentration of a water body that exceeds an applicable human health criterion based on a fish consumption rate of 175 grams/day for that same pollutant, is allowed if all the conditions listed in this rule section [OAR 340-041-0033(3) (a) through (g)] are met.
-This limited incremental increase in the background pollutant concentration will not further impair the beneficial uses of Oregon waters or result in a significant added human health risk.
+An increase of 3% or less in the background pollutant concentration of a water body that approaches or exceeds an applicable human health criterion does not result in a significant change in human health protection and may be allowed if all the definitions and conditions in this rule section [OAR 340-041-0033(3) (a) through (e)] are true.

 For the purpose of this section, “background pollutant concentration” means the ambient water body concentration immediately upstream of the discharge, regardless of whether those pollutants are natural or result from upstream human activity.

-The increase is caused by the existing discharge of a permitted facility.
+For the purpose of this section, “approaches or exceeds an applicable human health criterion” means that the pollutant concentration is equal to or greater than the applicable numeric criterion or would equal or exceed the criterion if it were increased by 3%.

 The mass of the pollutant in the discharge does not exceed the mass that is attributable to the pollutant in the facility's intake water from the receiving water body and therefore, does not increase the mass load of the pollutant in the receiving water body.

 The 3% increase above the background pollutant concentration is calculated: